tcsenpai/ULWGL-launcher-TCS/README.md

   - defaults to [script_dir]/ids.json
   - if it doesn't exist, the mapping will be empty

-- ULWLGDIR
+- ULWGLDIR

-  - string pointing to your ULWLGDIR installation
+  - string pointing to your ULWGLDIR installation
-  - defaults to [script_dir]/launcher which is perfectly fine if extract ULWLG_Launcher there (not in a subfoldr)
+  - defaults to [script_dir]/launcher which is perfectly fine if extract ULWGL_Launcher there (not in a subfoldr)

 - FILEPATH